What Are The Most Common Mistakes When Sourcing Products Internationally? // How To Avoid The Most Common Procurement Mistakes?

 Supplier Audits: Conduct thorough audits of potential suppliers before entering a contract.
 Audits can help assess the supplier’s capabilities, machinery, workforce, and overall quality of their operations.

 Clear Specifications: Provide your suppliers with detailed product specifications.
-This includes materials, dimensions, functionalities, and any other pertinent information that affects the quality of the product.
+This includes materials, dimensions, functionalities, and any other relevant information that affects the product's quality.

 Quality Control Inspections: Send your team or hire third-party inspection services to conduct regular on-site quality control inspections.
 Inspections should be conducted at various stages, such as during production, post-production, and pre-shipment.

-Sample Testing: Before bulk production begins, request samples from the supplier.
+Sample Testing: Before bulk production begins, request samples from the supplier to ensure quality assurance.
 Test these thoroughly to ensure they meet the desired quality standards.

 Regular Communication: Maintain open channels of communication with suppliers.
-Regular updates can help preemptively identify and address any potential issues.
+Regular updates can help identify and address potential issues proactively.

-Training: If specific skills or knowledge are required to achieve the desired quality, consider providing training or resources to the supplier.
+Training: If specific skills or knowledge are required to achieve the desired quality, consider providing the supplier with training or resources.

-Certifications: Ask suppliers for relevant industry certifications that validate their processes and product quality, such as ISO 9001 for quality management.
+Certifications: Request suppliers to provide relevant industry certifications that validate their processes and product quality, such as ISO 9001 for quality management.

 Contractual Clauses: Incorporate quality standards and expectations into contracts, with penalties for breaches or non-compliance.

-Feedback Loop: After receiving goods, provide feedback to suppliers on the quality received.
+Feedback Loop: After receiving goods, provide feedback to suppliers on the quality of the goods received.
 Constructive feedback helps suppliers understand where improvements are needed.

 Continuous Improvement: Encourage suppliers to adopt a continuous improvement mindset.
 Sharing best practices or new technologies can help suppliers elevate their quality over time.